paultibbetts/paultibbetts.uk/content/about.md

 I'm a software engineer with experience across the full web stack and the infrastructure that supports it.
 I've contributed to products used by some of the most recognisable names in tech.

-In recent years I’ve focused on DevOps and Platform Engineering, building the foundations that enable teams to deploy, observe, and iterate on backend services with confidence.
+In recent years I've focused on DevOps and Platform Engineering, building the foundations that enable teams to deploy, observe, and iterate on backend services with confidence.

 ## More about me